 In 2012, President Obama introduced the Deferred Action for Childhood Arrivals (DACA) program as protection from deportation for eligible Dreamers living in the United States without status.
-If you apply for DACA, you'll have a work permit and lawful immigration status that you can renew every 2 years.
+If you apply for DACA, you'll have a work permit and lawful immigration status that you can renew every two years.
 The DACA application itself is quite extensive and requires you to provide, among other things, information about your U.S. travel history.
 You'll have to provide the dates when you arrived in the United States, how you came in, and what your immigration status was upon arrival.
-In this article, we'll explain the different parts of your U.S. travel history that the DACA forms are asking for, and how to provide that information.
+In this article, we'll explain the different parts of your U.S. travel history that the DACA forms are asking for and how to provide that information.

 Which Part of My U.S. Travel History Do I Have To Provide on My DACA Application?